syncfusion-content/maui-docs/MAUI/Barcode-Generator/getting-started.md

 ## Adding a SfBarcodeGenerator reference

-The Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
+The Syncfusion .NET MAUI components are available on [nuget.org](https://www.nuget.org/).
 To add SfBarcodeGenerator to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Barcode] and then install it.

 ### Register the handler

 Syncfusion.Maui.Core nuget is a dependent package for all Syncfusion controls of .NET MAUI.
-In the MauiProgram.cs file register the handler for Syncfusion core.
+In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight C# hl_lines="17" %}